The Capital Grille

-The Capital Grille is an American restaurant chain of upscale steakhouses owned by Darden Restaurants.
+Darden Concepts, Inc. doing business as The Capital Grille, is an American restaurant chain of upscale steakhouses owned by Darden Restaurants.
 The brand has locations in twenty-five states, the District of Columbia, and Mexico City.
 There are 74 locations, including one location in Costa Rica.

 History

 The original Capital Grille was founded by Ned Grace, in Providence, Rhode Island, in 1990.
 The opening was curious for several reasons: the upscale steakhouse contrasted with the then-rundown downtown area of Providence, and the opening occurred amid an ongoing recession.
 Grace envisioned the restaurant being popular with business and political elite, and his ideas proved to be accurate.
 Seven years after opening, the original location pulled in over $4 million in annual sales.